Back to Tony's Trips Homepage

 My bike-riding has had to take a back seat during the past couple of months for three reasons:

 1. During a walk up Mt Solitary with Matthew (when we both had minor falls) my right upper arm sustained an injury which has made it difficult to stretch the arm out (as when riding my bike).
 I probably should have had physiotherapy but I think I may have left it too late for that treatment to be effective now.
 Maybe time will be a great healer!
-My notes about this adventure are at Day Walk to Mt Solitary.
+[Time was not a great healer.
+In 2017 I had a total reverse right shoulder replacement.
+The operation has been a complete success.]
+My notes about this walk are at Day Walk to Mt Solitary.

 2. My wife had an unexpected stay in hospital for an operation that required her to be cared for at home after her release from hospital, so curtailing any thoughts about trips away that I might have had.